reshamas/reshamas.github.io/_posts/2020-06-11-data-umbrella-scikit-learn-online-sprint-report.md

 ## Pair Programming
 This was an entirely online event.
 Participants were assigned their partner prior to sprint start.
 Where possible, a new contributor was matched with a returning contributor.

+## Follow-up Office Hours
+Office hours were set up 2 weeks after the sprint where some of the scikit-learn core contributors were available to answer questions on open PRs.
+The office hours were scheduled for 7am PDT / 10am EDT /  5pm EAT / 7:30pm IST.

 ## Non-measurable Impact
 Aside from the number of PRs that were merged, there is non-quantifiable impact of the open source sprint.
 Some examples include: